Parent–Child Connection

 • protection

-• relationship to the outside world
+• connection to the wider world

 Parentification and Emotional Burdens